Eumenius (Mikheyev): Views

 Mikheyev opposes the reconciliation with the Russian Orthodox Church, what he and other Old Believers calls the "new-rite Church."
 In 1971, the Local Council of the Russian Orthodox Church took place and recognized the old and new rites as equal.
 However, Mikheev said that Old Believers were not affected by the council and did not trust the new developments as the two churches are not in communion with one another.
 Mikheev says that reconciliation will only be possible between the two churches if the "new-rite Church" readopts the pre-Nikon traditions.

 Regarding the increasing ties between the Russian Orthodox Church and the Russian government, Mikheev views this as a positive change and says that he hopes that more Orthodoxy being introduced in the government and schools will ultimately bring more individuals back to the Old Believer faith.

 Mikheev says that although he appreciates Aleksandr Solzhenitsyn's writings that were often sympathetic to the Old Believer traditions, he says that Old Believers cannot fully accept Solzhenitsyn as he himself was not religiously an Old Believer.
 Mikheev says that he has greater appreciation for Dmitry Likhachov as the latter came from a family that had Old Believer roots.
 He claims that Likhachev even visited Mikheev's church in Rogozhsky where Likhachev was given a tour, an honor that would not usually be given to individuals from outside the community.

+In 2018, he accompanied Metropolitan Cornelius during his visit in Moldova, where he met with the President Igor Dodon and Russian Ambassador Farit Mukhametshin, but also with the President of the unrecognized Pridnestrovian Moldavian Republic, Vadim Krasnoselsky (in Bender).
+Krasnoselsky told them that here, in Transnistria, you are not guests, but at home, because Transnistria is Russian land, Russian world.

+On 31 January-2 February 2023, Eumenius participated in the Winter Council of the Russian Orthodox Old-Rite Church, where Metropolitan Cornelius expressed support for the Russian invasion of Ukraine.